-Courses within the General Education curriculum are organized in categories and there are requirements for students to complete courses across categories which ensure opportunities for breadth in a student’s education.
+The learning model uses courses within the General Education curriculum which are organized in categories and there are requirements for students to complete courses across categories which ensure opportunities for breadth in a student’s education.
 Courses within majors are offered in sequences where necessary, and there are requirements for students to complete certain courses or patterns of courses within the major or majors they are studying to ensure depth in their education.
 The Learning Model is characterized by a student-centered approach which fosters the development of each individual, their knowledge and their intellectual capacity and the skills and attitude that will enable them to make valuable contributions to their community.